Illumina/Polaris/README.md

 ## Citing Polaris

-When citing Polaris, please refer to the [Expansion Hunter][6.1] paper that originally introduced the Polaris dataset:
+When citing the [repeat expansion cohort][3.1.4.1], please refer to the [Expansion Hunter][6.1] paper where it was originally described:

 > Dolzhenko, Egor, et al. "Detection of long repeat expansions from PCR-free whole-genome sequence data."
 Genome research 27.11 (2017): 1895-1903.